smartscripts-nl/dynamic-xray/README.md

 5. The "koreader-settings-and-patches" folder in this repository represents the settings folder of your koreader installation.
 In most cases this target folder will be named "koreader".
 In its root you should find settings.reader.lua.
 6. In that target folder create a folder patches if it doesn't exist yet and copy koreader-settings-and-patches/patches/2-xray-patches.lua to that target patches folder.
 7. Copy koreader-settings-and-patches/settings/settings_manager.lua to the settings subfolder of the koreader settings folder of your current installation (this folder should already be present and should contain many files, e.g. sqlite3-files for KOReader's databases).
+8. **⚠️ Check whether the database filename in your KOReader settings folder is "bookinfo_cache.sqlite3".** If not, go through the additional steps listed in [User has a database filename other than "bookinfo_cache.sqlite3"](#user-has-a-database-filename-other-than-bookinfo_cachesqlite3)

 ### Entering your own translations for the DX interface